Huapango de los Muertos

 for Symphony Orchestra

 Composed as part of my residency with the Irving Symphony Orchestra.
-(Premiere scheduled for Feb.
-2020)
+(Premiered Feb.
+22, 2020)

 Imagine the traditional Mexican huapango danced by los muertos on the famous Día de los Muertos.
 That is the premise and inspiration behind Huapango de los Muertos.